 Sage Tip: If you’re buying, choose an older model or a refurbished phone to get a new phone at a lower price.

 One thing that may keep you up all night is not being able to make debt payments.
-Make regular debt payments, try to pay more if you can.
+Make regular debt payments, and try to pay more if you can.

 Make a good budget so that you can free up some money to put towards monthly payments.